 Combined data from the 26 Outstanding Florida Springs across the state that are impaired by pollution tells us that

-The biggest source of pollution we're doing to have to reduce is undeniably, inconveniently,
+The biggest source of pollution we're going to have to reduce is undeniably, inconveniently,

 Agriculture.